Paganism: The Transmission to the Latin West (13th Century)

+Michael Scot (c.
+1175–1232): Frederick II's chief court scholar.
+His work was the primary literary vector for this transmission into Europe. his writings show clear signs of working within the Arabic Hermetic–astral tradition, a lineage that incorporated elements preserved by the Sabians of Harran; Scot’s corpus reflects a strong indirect link to the Sabian tradition through his translation and use of works by Thābit ibn Qurra and his connection to the intellectual network that produced Picatrix-type material (the Ghāyat al-Ḥakīm), which drew upon Harranian cosmology.

 Islam in Arabia

 Arab paganism gradually disappeared during Muhammad's era through Islamization.
 The sacred months of the Arab pagans were the 1st, 7th, 11th, and 12th months of the Islamic calendar.
 After Muhammad had conquered Mecca he set out to convert the pagans.
 One of the last military campaigns that Muhammad ordered against the Arab pagans was the Demolition of Dhul Khalasa.
 It occurred in April and May 632 AD, in 10AH of the Islamic Calendar.
 Dhul Khalasa is referred to as both an idol and a temple, and it was known by some as the Ka'ba of Yemen, built and worshipped by polytheist tribes.

 Modern history

 Early Modern Renaissance

+The Ordine Osirideo Egizio claimed direct descent from a colony of Alexandrian priests who, fleeing persecution after the 4th century AD, sought refuge in Naples, preserving ancient pagan liturgies almost intact.
+Through the Middle Ages (5th–15th centuries) these rites persisted in secret esoteric circles and re-emerged during the Renaissance (14th–17th centuries), later inspiring figures such as Raimondo di Sangro (1710–1771), Prince of Sansevero.

+Interest in reviving ancient Roman religious traditions can be traced to the Renaissance, with figures such as Gemistus Pletho and Julius Pomponius Laetus advocating for a revival, when Renaissance magic was practiced as a revival of Greco-Roman magic.
+Gemistus Plethon, who was from Mistras (near the Mani Peninsula—where paganism had endured until the 12th century) encouraged the Medici, descendants of the Maniot Latriani dynasty, to found the Neoplatonic Academy in Florence, helping to spark the Renaissance.